damolinx/vscode-macros/README.md

 # Macros

 A **macro** is a JavaScript or TypeScript script executed within the context of an extension, with full access to [VS Code extensibility APIs](https://code.visualstudio.com/api/references/vscode-api).
-Macros let you automate tasks, customize your development workflow, and prototype extension behavior—all without the overhead of building and maintaining a full extension.
+Macros let you automate tasks, customize your development workflow, and prototype extension behavior, all without the overhead of building and maintaining a full extension.

-Under the hood, macros run inside [Node.js VM sandboxes](https://nodejs.org/api/vm.html#class-vmscript).
-Each sandbox is its own isolated data context, but all macros run within a single shared process.
-This means macro instances cannot be forcefully terminated; instead depending on cancellation token semantics to complete their execution.
+Macros run inside Node.js [VM sanbdoxes](https://nodejs.org/api/vm.html#class-vmscript), giving each macro its own isolated data context.
+This design comes with one practical limitation: macros cannot be forcefully terminated.
+Instead, they must support cancellation-token semantics, and by extension, use asynchronous workloads, to enable cooperative multitasking.

 <p align=center>
   <img width="800" alt="VS Code with Macro Explorer and Startup Macros views, as well as a macro editor open" src="https://github.com/user-attachments/assets/f075d80b-a21f-4201-b7c7-1ce3b2bf7707" />